Crataco/ai-guide/guide/models.md

 ### How many models are there?

 I've counted 8 different freely-downloadable model series since 2019.
-These models have been trained on a variety of data, making them a jack-of-all-trades, but I've managed to include further trainings that adapt it for novel writing (i.e. NovelAI) and chatting (i.e. CharacterAI).
+These models have been trained on a variety of data, making them a jack-of-all-trades, but I've managed to include variants that adapt it for novel writing (i.e. NovelAI) and chatting (i.e. CharacterAI).

 Series | Generic model | Novel model | NSFW model | Chat model | My thoughts
 :--|:--:|:--:|:--:|:--:|:--: